 - Avoid passive voice.
 It should always be clear who the actors are.

-- First person plural ("we sampled...") is ok as long as it is not overused (ie, don't start every second sentence in the Methods with "we"—in this case switching to passive voice may be more desirable).
+- First person plural ("we sampled...") is ok as long as it is not overused (ie, do not start every second sentence in the Methods with "we"—in this case switching to passive voice may be more desirable).

 - First person singular should be avoided, especially in opinion pieces or the Discussion (eg, "I think...").
 Alternatively, "It is the opinion of this author..." may be used.